brucou/graph-adt/README.md

 The `store` property contains the following properties :

 For instance, for the `findPathsBetweenTwoVertices` function:
-- the store is a queue or a stack according to whether we want a BFS or DFS search
+- the store is a queue or a stack according to whether we want a `BFS` or `DFS` search
-- `visitEdge` accumulates all traversable edges in an array (with `initialPathTraversalState` initially empty array), forming an edge path.
+- `visitEdge` accumulates all traversable edges in an array (with `initialPathTraversalState` initially an empty array), forming an edge path.
 A traversable edge being an edge such that when added to the current edge path, does not feature more than a given number (`maxNumberOfTraversals`) of edge repetition.
 - `isGoalReached` returns true iff the final edge of the current edge path is the target vertex.
 `graphTraversalState`, initially an empty array (`initialGoalEvalState`, accumulates results, i.e . the paths we have found which fulfiil our search criteria).
 Finally `showResults` simply